• Skip to primary navigation

 While preparing the pork, turn the slow cooker to high until the pork is added.
 This is optional, but I like to have my slow cooker nice and hot when the meat goes in.

-Prepare the pork as detailed above: cover with the rub, brown on all sides and add to your slow cooker along with the garlic, onion and juices.
+Prepare the pork as detailed above: cover with the rub, brown on all sides, deglaze the pot and add all to your slow cooker along with the garlic and onion.

 Slow braising in the oven